 To maximize your IT and cybersecurity, your organization must be intentional with your tech spending.
 Here are 8 expert tips to get you on the strategic path.

 1. Good IT Budgeting is Like Good Financial Planning

-Technology is an important enabler of growth and a major driver of competitive advantage.
+Technology is an essential enabler of growth and a significant driver of competitive advantage.
 It is an investment in your organization’s future.
-You must have a solid understanding of your organization’s short- and long-term goals to ensure the organization is aligning with its strategy (just like supplying personal guidance for savings and investments based upon individual goals).
+You must have a solid understanding of your organization’s short- and long-term goals to ensure the organization aligns with its strategy (just like supplying personal guidance for savings and investments based upon individual goals).
 This is the fundamental way that you make the right IT investment choices.

-Also include a budget for your existing employees and account for any potential company growth accordingly.
-The amount you invest into your IT budget varies by industry needs – with an average range of 2% (construction) – 7% (banking/securities).
+Also, include a budget for your existing employees and account for any potential company growth accordingly.
+The amount you invest into your IT budget varies by industry needs, with an average range of 2% (construction) to 7% (banking/securities).
 Many industries are increasing their budgets to respond to market conditions, such as:

 - Health care services

-Ensure you understand your organization’s entire IT posture before making any modifications to your budget, then adjust accordingly.
+Ensure you understand your organization’s entire IT posture before modifying your budget, then adjust accordingly.

-It’s wise to establish a maximum IT spending threshold based on your objectives, business budget, and research.
+Establishing a maximum IT spending threshold is wise based on your objectives, business budget, and research.
 Use this threshold to prevent IT expenses from siphoning the life out of your organization.

 2. Eliminate Redundant IT Resources